Sd2544/anyvec/README.md

 [Documentation](http://lschmierer.github.io/anyvec/)

+A growable list type with dynamic typing.
-Stores any Rust object that implements the `Any` trait in contagious memory.
+It can store anything that implements the `Any` trait.

-About 4 to 5 times slower on getting values and much slower on inserting.
+About 4 to 5 times slower than `Vec<T>`.

 ## Usage